 The front office manager must be aware of the operational capabilities of the PMS.
-Computer texts and trade journals can help you understand the hardware options available; Personal Computer PC magazine, in particular, is helpful for keeping up to date with hardware configurations and software applications.
-Visits to hospitality industry trade shows also help keep you informed on state-of-the-art systems.
+Computer texts and trade journals can help you understand the various hardware options available; Personal Computer magazine, in particular, is very helpful for keeping up to date on hardware configurations and software applications.
+Visits to hospitality industry trade shows will also keep you informed on state-of-the-art systems.

 The standard hardware used to operate a PMS is shown in Figure 4-4.
-The basic hardware requirements are organized around the point-of-sale and customer service areas.
+The basic hardware requirements are organized around the various points-of-sale and customer service areas.
 Keyboards, monitors, disk drives, and printers constitute the basic user setup.
 The data manipulation and storage area is part of the mainframe, minicomputer, or personal computer.